 - Seeing Théoden restored to sanity and strength.

-- The full scale of Saruman's army being revealed to him.
+- The full scale of Saruman's army is revealed to him.

-- "The Reason You Suck" Speech: He gives an especially cruel one to Éowyn when his attempt to seduce her fails, declaring her as alone and cold.
-Even more twisted is the fact that some of it comes across as if he's trying to compliment her.
+- "The Reason You Suck" Speech: He gives an especially cruel one towards Éowyn when his attempt to seduce her fails, declaring her as alone and cold.
+Even more twisted is the fact that some of it come across as if he's trying to compliment her.

 - Smug Snake: At the end of the day, he's a tool of Saruman and shouldn't be nearly so confident in his role as advisor to Théoden.
 Gandalf quite easily puts him in his place.